 The primary driver of cost is the project's scope and complexity.
 A simple playbook refresh for a small, focused team will naturally require a smaller investment than a complete overhaul of a go-to-market strategy for a large, multi-product company.
 The statement of work (SOW) outlines the time, resources, and effort required, which directly impacts the final price.
 As consulting becomes more outcome-focused, firms are exploring pricing models that align with your business goals.
 Another key factor is the state of your current market intelligence.
 If you lack a clear value proposition or data on your ideal customer, the consultant will need to build that foundation first, which can add to the project's scope and cost.

-How to Measure ROI and Value
+How to Measure the ROI of Your Investment

 Investing in a sales playbook consultant should deliver a clear return.
 To see the value, you need to establish a framework for measuring success from the start.
 This goes beyond just looking at top-line revenue.
 You can track tactical improvements like higher conversion rates at specific deal stages or a shorter ramp time for new sales hires.
 A well-built playbook provides the tools for consistent prospecting success and more predictable forecasting.
 The value also comes from improved alignment between your sales and marketing teams.
 When both teams are working from the same script and toward the same goals, you create a more efficient and effective revenue engine, which is a major component of your overall ROI.

-Common Pricing Models and Engagements
+A Look at Common Pricing Models

 Consulting firms use several different pricing structures, so it’s helpful to understand your options.
 You’ll often encounter hourly rates, fixed-price projects, monthly retainers, or value-based pricing.
 Each model has its place.
 For example, a clearly defined, short-term project might work well with a fixed price.
 For ongoing coaching and optimization, a retainer provides continuous support and builds a deeper partnership.
 Many consultants prefer value-based or retainer models because they foster predictable revenue and stronger client relationships.
 The right model for you will depend on your budget, timeline, and the level of engagement your team needs to succeed.